KhaylaPaws/KreationsModpack/README.md

 I have distribution rights, no need to download it seperatly.
 The only modification is to the lang/en_us file to rename oak_armor to wooden_armor.
 You can veiw the github [HERE] (https://github.com/jexline/exline-mods-issues/issues/55)

+IMPORTANT: PLEASE DISABLE ELYTRA ROLL IF YOU GET MOTION SICK.
+It is a client sided mod and optional!
+It has a cofig to disable it and you can even remove it safely as well

 The core mods change the following:
 - Everyones favorite performance mods
 - Better structures (yungs, villages, etc)